How to Reset the Bank Reconciliation in Sage 50

 Backup Warning

 Use caution when reset the bank reconciliation in Sage 50.
 Always take a backup of your files/data before proceeding with above solutions.
-If necessary, seek the assistance of a qualified Sage business partner or Sage 50 customer support analyst through Sage live chat option 24×7.

 Why Should I Reset the Bank Reconciliation in Sage 50?